peteryork/scalyr-aws-serverless/cloudwatch_logs/README.md

   }
 ```

-Additionally to the options described in the [Scalyr Upload Logs API](https://www.scalyr.com/help/api-uploadLogs), you
- can configure a log group with an `attributes` field to include constant server fields to your messages.
+Options described in the [Scalyr Upload Logs API](https://www.scalyr.com/help/api-uploadLogs) allow you to define server and log attributes, which are then added to your data as server-level fields.
+Additionally you can define server-level fields via the `attributes` property.
+The example below creates "tier" and "department" fields:

 ```
   {